vegaprotocol/documentation/docs/concepts/vega-chain.md

 A node operator that wants to express interest in running a validating node for Vega needs to do the following:

-1. Start a Vega node as non-validating node, including the associated infrastructure: a system with a minimum of 4 cores, 16GB RAM, and 256GB SSD (subject  to increase in the future)
+1. Start a Vega validating node, including the associated infrastructure: a system with a minimum of 4 cores, 16GB RAM, and 256GB SSD (subject  to increase in the future)
 2. Submit a transaction using their keys, announcing they want to validate, and receive a response that the network has verified key ownership (see below)
 3. Self-stake to their validator Vega key at least as much as the amount defined by the reward.staking.delegation.minimumValidatorStake network parameter
 4. Wait for others to nominate them.
 It would be worth announcing to the community that you have started a node and are looking for stake)